-ullet In the hw, you will show that the solution to this recurrence is $\Omega(2^n)$
+• You can show that the solution to this recurrence is $\Omega(2^n)$

 The Pattern

 Q: Can we develop a DP Solution to this problem?

 - Formulate the problem recursively.
 Write down a formula for the whole problem as a simple combination of answers to smaller subproblems - Build solutions to your recurrence from the bottom up.
 Write an algorithm that starts with the base cases of your recurrence and works its way up to the final solution by considering the intermediate subproblems in the correct order.